low101043/sortingAlgorithms/haskell/README.md

+# Haskell

-This is the sorting algorithms for Haskell
+This is the sorting algorithms for Haskell.
+This was the fourth language I was taught.

 ## Credit